Hofer-Julian/slidev-presentations/2024-02-munich-meetup/slides.md

 layout: center
 ---

-# Do You Use Conda to mangage your Python environments?
+# Do You Use Conda to Manage Your Python Environments?
 ---
 layout: center
 ---

-# Do you use conda to develop on languages *apart* from Python?
+# Do You Use Conda to Develop on Languages *Apart* from Python?
 ---
 layout: image-right
 image: numpylogo.svg
 backgroundSize: 30em
 ---

-# Installing NumPy via pip
+# Installing NumPy via Pip

 From the NumPy contributor docs: